Skip to main content

 On-pack execution is where most CPG loyalty programmes live or die.
 The packaging is the one touchpoint the brand controls regardless of which retailer the consumer buys from, which makes it uniquely valuable for driving programme registration and ongoing participation.

 Effective on-pack mechanics are clear, prominent, and compelling.
 The consumer should be able to understand the offer in under five seconds: what they need to do, what they will get, and where to go to claim it.
 A QR code linking directly to the registration page reduces friction significantly compared to a URL the consumer has to type.
+The UK's Cuppa Club scheme (see above) ran for two years on this model, but a slow-building points balance is a harder sell than an instant reward, which is why more recent on-pack mechanics lean towards immediate gratification wherever the reward catalogue allows it.

 The offer itself needs to justify the effort.
 A chance to win a prize worth entering once a year will not drive the repeat engagement that builds a loyalty database.
 Instant rewards, cumulative earning mechanics (buy X products to unlock Y), or milestone rewards for ongoing purchase are all more effective at sustaining participation.
+Brandfire's Hunky Dory on-pack campaign took the instant-reward route, pack codes unlocked a free movie download immediately rather than requiring accumulated points, and Glenisk's Disney Pixar movie partnership combined on-pack activation with in-store display and a digital experiential layer, giving families a reason to engage beyond the pack itself.

 Packaging lead times in FMCG are long, which means on-pack loyalty mechanics need to be planned well in advance of the programme launch date, typically 12 to 18 months for a full product range update.
 For brands that need to move faster, a neck tag, a case sticker, or a shelf barker can deploy on-pack mechanics in a much shorter timeframe.